spearhead-he/FDAT/README.md

    conda env create -f environment.yml
    ```

 Note: If you already have a conda environment with the name `fdat`, step 4 will fail with an error.
-In this case, open the file `environment.yml` with a text editor and change `fdat` in the first line with a different name (e.g., `fdat2`).
+In this case, open the file `environment.yml` with a text editor and replace `fdat` in the first line with a different name (e.g., `fdat2`).
 Afterwards, do step 4 above again.
-Please note that you also need to use this new name in step 2 of [Running](https://github.com/jgieseler/FDAT#running) below!
+You also need to use this new name in step 2 of [Running](https://github.com/jgieseler/FDAT#running) below!

 ### Running